 Here are a few business cards to consider that come with lounge access.
 Note that many of these are also some of the best small business credit cards available.

-The Business Platinum® Card from American Express comes with access to over 1,200 airport lounges in 130 countries (which, according to Amex, is more lounge options than any other card on the market).
+The Business Platinum Card® from American Express comes with access to airport lounges in 140 countries (which, according to Amex, is more lounge options than any other card on the market; enrollment may be required).
 Cardholders get access to the Centurion Lounge and international Amex lounges.
 They also get access to Amex partners like Delta Sky Club or Priority Pass lounges.

 Delta SkyMiles Reserve Business American Express Card

-The Delta SkyMiles® Reserve Business American Express Card comes with access to the Delta Sky Club plus you can bring up to two guests with you for $39 each when flying on Delta.
+The Delta SkyMiles® Reserve Business American Express Card comes with access to the Delta Sky Club plus you can bring up to two guests with you for $50 each when flying on Delta.
 Delta Sky Clubs include access to food and drinks, WiFi, satellite TV, flight assistance, and more.
-Cardholders also get complimentary access to The Centurion Lounge when flying on a same-day Delta-marketed or Delta-operated flight.
-The eligible flight must be booked on a U.S. issued American Express Credit Card.

 United Business Card